Peanut Butter Chocolate Chip Cookie Bars + 7 Things I've Learned after Graduating

 - 2 tbsp chia seeds

 - Mix the peanut butter, honey, and vanilla until well combined.

 - Add the remaining ingredients and stir until the mixture resembles a dough like consistency.

 - Enjoy!
-Store any leftovers in an air-tight container in the freezer or fridge.
+Store in an air-tight container in the freezer or fridge.